chlyn/GossipGirl_Closet_System/README.md

-# GossipGirl-Closet-System
+# GossipGirl Closet System

 ### Problem Statement:
 Assume, you and your team member are running a clothes shop.
 You and your team members are the only people to manage it.
-To make it manageable, you sell only couple (may be 5, 10, or more, but at-least 4) of different types of products.
+To make it manageable, you sell only couple (maybe 5, 10, or more, but at-least 4) of different types of products.
 Product type examples: TShirt, Shirt, Pant, Jeans.

 Your project should have the following functionalites: